syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Styles.md

 ## Customizing the alernation count

-SfDataGrid allows you to customize the alternate row count using the [SfDataGrid.AlternationCount](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AlternationCountProperty.html) property.
+SfDataGrid allows you to customize the alternate row count for applying the alternate row style using the [SfDataGrid.AlternationCount](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AlternationCount.html) property.

 The below code illustrates how to set the alternate row count.